September 7: Today in Royal History

 Full name: Maria Anna Josepha Antonia Regina

 The daughter of Leopold I, Holy Roman Emperor, Maria Anna was the wife and first cousin of João V, King of Portugal.
 The couple married in 1708 and had six children including two Kings of Portugal and a Queen Consort of Spain.
 In 1742, King João V had a stroke and became partially paralyzed.
 He recovered somewhat but was left diminished and much less energetic.
-Maria Anna served as regent until her husband’s death in 1750.
+Maria Anna served as regent until her husband died in 1750.
 Maria Anna died, aged 70, on August 14, 1754.

 Unofficial Royalty: Maria Anna of Austria, Queen of Portugal